BlaiseJ/reproducibility_tuto/README.md

-# reproducibility_tuto
+# readme
-practicing reproducible research using several apps
+practicing reproducible research using packages like snakemake